-In ABATA, the four language skills; listening, speaking, reading and writing ; are not taught separately.
+In ABATA, the four language skills; listening, speaking, reading, and writing. are not taught separately.
 They are all interrelated and implemented through day-to-day activities.
-When a teacher introduces a song related to a particular theme, the children practices their listening and speaking skill at the same time.
-The children can listen to the story read by the teacher and later are encouraged to share opinion or write story for their drawings.
+When a teacher introduces a song related to a particular theme, the children practice their listening and speaking skill at the same time.
+The children can listen to the story read by the teacher and later are encouraged to share opinions or write stories for their drawings

-All the math concept are taught in sequences, which means children learn from the simple one to the more challenging ones.
+All the math concepts are taught in sequences, which means children learn from the simple ones to the more challenging ones.

 The essence of mathematics is not to make simple things complicated, but to make complicated things simple. ~S. Gudder

-We believe that children need to be enriched as early as possible with spiritual education to provide them with solid foundation to face the modern society.
-It is important for the children to have good understanding about their creator, the Islamic principles and Quran from the early age as what they have perceived at early age will be internalized and give them better comprehension on what written in Quran and Sunnah.
+We believe that children need to be enriched as early as possible with spiritual education to provide them with a solid foundation to face modern society.
+It is important for the children to have a good understanding of their creator, the Islamic principles, and Quran from an early age as what they have perceived at an early age will be internalized and give them a better comprehension of what written in the Quran and Sunnah.

-Our Spiritual education introduces basic Islam concepts such as 5 pilars of Islam, 6 articles of faith, daily dua, short surah , iqro reading and theme related Arabic words.
+Our Spiritual education introduces basic Islam concepts such as the 5 pillars of Islam, 6 articles of faith, daily dua, short surah , iqro reading, and theme-related Arabic words.
 The spiritual education is also taught through day-to-day activities like instead of memorizing before eating dua only, before eating their snack, children recite dua together along with its translation.
 Instead of saying good morning children are taught to say assalamu’alaikum.
-Story telling is also one of the way children learn about Islam in a fun way.
+Story telling is also one of the ways children learn about Islam in a fun way.

-We also hold a special event to celebrate the big Islamic day like Idul Fitr celebration and Manasik Hajj so the children can apply what have been taught in the classroom.
+We also hold a special event to celebrate the big Islamic day like the Idul Fitr celebration and Manasik Hajj so the children can apply what has been taught in the classroom.

 Our once-a- year field trip is meant as the extension of classroom.
 The children get the opportunity to increase knowledge and understanding of a subject taught in the classroom with their friends and teacher.
 We also encourage children to be independent, therefore the children are going